UFC 275: Teixeira vs. Prochazka | Event Profile, Full Results & Legacy

 UFC 275: Teixeira vs. Prochazka took place on Saturday, June 11, 2022 at the Singapore Indoor Stadium in Kallang, Singapore.
 It was the UFC's return to Asia after a long pandemic-era absence, the night Jiri Prochazka produced one of the most stunning championship comebacks in UFC history, and the night Zhang Weili produced one of the most spectacular KOs of 2022.
 The card produced an estimated 450,000 pay-per-view buys.

-Zhang Weili and Joanna Jedrzejczyk rematched their UFC 248 strawweight title fight — with Zhang knocking out Joanna with a spinning back fist at 2:28 of round two.
-The KO was instantly identified as one of the most spectacular finishes of 2022, and led to Joanna's immediate in-cage retirement.
+The co-main saw Valentina Shevchenko narrowly retain the women's flyweight title against Taila Santos via split decision (47-48, 48-47, 48-47) in the closest title defense of her reign.
+Zhang Weili and Joanna Jedrzejczyk rematched their UFC 248 bout — Zhang knocking out Joanna with a spinning back fist at 2:28 of round two, leading to Joanna's immediate in-cage retirement.

 Contents